yoavst/Graffiti/README.md

 Then, just run `python3 server.py`.
 If you want to use multi-user mode, add the `--multi-user-mode` flag.

-Note: if you want to run the unpacked version from source, run `python3 server/graffiti`.
+Note: if you want to run the unpacked version from source, run `python3 -m server.graffiti`.

 ### Backend